anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-20.md

 You can run the who lab in one shot if all the .tf files in the shelf directory of 00-setup were in the Terraform root directory.
 Terraform will review the files and do the necessary dependency management as specified in the individual GCP service specific deployment declaration.

+**Note**: You need a project pre-created for this module.

 <hr>

-## 1. Clone this repo in Cloud Shell
+## 1. Clone this repo in Cloud Shell scoped to the project you created for the lab

 ```
 cd ~